id9909/NoobK1ller/README.md

 This is the lite version with basic protection.
 The full version includes additional layers and more runtime protection (such as IL2CPP API call verification).

-**Get the full version:** Contact me via any social link listed on my GitHub profile.
+**Get the full version:** Contact me via any social link listed on my GitHub profile or buy in [unity asset store](https://assetstore.unity.com/packages/tools/utilities/noobk1ller-metadata-encryption-345566).

 ## Requirements